ochres and synthetic polymer on bark

 Museum of Contemporary Art, purchased with funds donated by Mr and Mrs Jim Bain, 1989

-Nawarramulmul (Shooting star spirit) is one of two large bark paintings by John Mawurndjul in the MCA Collection exhibited in the landmark exhibition Magiciens de la Terre at the Centre Pompidou and the Grande Halle de la Villette in Paris, France in 1989.
+Nawarramulmul (Shooting Star Spirit) is one of two large bark paintings by Mawurndjul in the MCA collection exhibited in the landmark exhibition Magiciens de la Terre at the Centre Pompidou and Grande Halle de la Villette in Paris, France in 1989.
 This show sought to undo the Eurocentrism of contemporary art by exhibiting artists from western and non-western backgrounds alongside one another.

 It might take an hour to come and shine its light.
-It burns brightly, shimmering like a star and then it finishes
+It burns brightly, shimmering like a star and then it finishes.
+John Mawurndjul, 2015.

 John Mawurndjul, 2015